-On October 13, 2021, the Company and its subsidiaries entered into a Loan and Security Agreement (the "Comerica Loan Agreement") with Comerica Bank ("Comerica"), providing for a revolving credit facility of up to \$7,500,000 (the "Credit Facility").
+On October 13, 2021, the Company and its subsidiaries entered into the Comerica Loan Agreement with Comerica, providing for a revolving credit facility of up to \$7,500,000 (the "Credit Facility").
 The Company may use the proceeds of the Credit Facility for working capital and other general corporate purposes.